ostheperson/pubsub-broadcaster/README.md

-# Pub/Sub Broadcaster
+# pubsub Broadcaster

-A simple Go library for fanning out Pub/Sub messages to many clients.
+A simple Go library for fanning out pubsub messages to many clients. **Manager** creates and manages broadcasters. **Broadcaster** grabs messages from a subscriber and sends them to all clients.

-## What It Does

-*   **Manager:** Creates and manages broadcasters.
-*   **Broadcaster:** Grabs messages from a subscriber and sends them to all clients.

-## How It Works

-1. Client connects.
-2. You ask the `Manager` for a channel for a topic (e.g., `topic-1`).
-3.  `Manager` finds or makes a `broadcaster` for that topic.
-4.  `Broadcaster` sends messages from the pub/sub system to all clients on that topic.

-## Supported Pub/Sub Systems
+## Supported pubsub Systems

 *   [x] any system that can implement the subscriber interface